Polio is an infection caused by a virus,

 Someone who has muscle pain or weakness will get medicine to treat the pain, and

-the muscles moving.
-If their breathing muscles are affected, they might need help
+keep the muscles moving.
+If their breathing muscles are affected, they might need

-from a mechanical ventilator (breathing machine).
-The ventilator moves air in and
+help from a mechanical ventilator (breathing machine).
+The ventilator moves air in

 How Long Does Polio Last?